 These top managers continue to focus on higher-quality dividend-paying stocks in a market that has become more volatile of late.

-A group of top managers continue to keep looking for good investment opportunities, while taking full advantage of a rising (and potentially overvalued) market to book some gains.
+Top managers continue to find opportunities for new-money purchases (albeit fewer than in past periods), while taking full advantage of a rising stock market to book some gains.

 We bring Berkshire to you with our on-the-spot meeting coverage.